-Unplug the USB cable from your oscilloscope, and install the software.
+Unplug the USB cable from your oscilloscope, and install the software from the CD that came with your oscilloscope.

 Reconnect your oscilloscope to the PC and follow steps 7a, 7b, and 7c.

 - 8. When prompted, click Finish. - 9.
 If Windows asks you to insert a CD, click Cancel. - 10.
 Run the PC Communications software on your PC. - 11.
 If the oscilloscope and PC do not communicate, refer to the PC Communications online help and documentation.